EduardoGMora/EduardoGMora/README.md

 ###

-<h4 align="left">I'm Eduardo Mora , a fullstack and software developer who looks learn n contribute</h4>
+<h4 align="left">I'm Eduardo Mora , a fullstack and software developer who looks learn n collaborate on new projects :)</h4>

 ###